Freddie Freeman Player Props: Dodgers vs. Diamondbacks

 - The Diamondbacks pitching staff is 11th in the league with a collective nine strikeouts per nine innings.

-- The Diamondbacks' 5.29 team ERA ranks 21st across all MLB pitching staffs.
+- The Diamondbacks' 5.29 team ERA ranks 23rd among all MLB pitching staffs.

-- The Diamondbacks give up the fourth-most home runs in baseball (13 total, 2.2 per game).
+- The Diamondbacks surrender the fifth-most home runs in baseball (13 total, 2.2 per game).

-- Kelly (0-0) takes the mound for the Diamondbacks to make his second start of the season.
+- The Diamondbacks will send Bumgarner (0-1) to the mound for his second start of the season.

-- His last appearance came on Saturday against the Los Angeles Dodgers, when the righty went 3 2/3 scoreless innings while allowing three hits.
+- In his last appearance on Sunday, the lefty tossed four innings against the Los Angeles Dodgers, allowing five earned runs while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.